rraetz/pinocchio_utilities/README.md

 ```
 sudo apt-get install ros-humble-pinochio
 ```

+### Meshcat-Cpp
+Meshcat is a tool to visualize robots in the browser.
+It is not necessary for the collision checking, but it is a nice tool to have.
+This dependency is directly resolved in the CMakeLists.txt file as it needs to be compiled.

+### Plog
+The example uses Plog as logging library.
+This dependency is also directly resolved in the CMakeLists.txt.

 ## Example Usage
 The /src folder contains a simple example of how to use Pinocchio to run collision checking of a robot with a static environment.
 Build using CMake and run the executable.
 Also check the CMakeLists.txt file for the necessary dependencies.